harouzie/deep-learning/D3/[DL] Chap 3 recap.md

 ---

-## 4. Data Storage Engines and Processing [x]
+## 4. Data Storage Engines and Processing [7]

 ### ETL: Extract, Transform, and Load

 In the early days of the relational data model, data was mostly structured.
-When data is extracted from different sources, it’s first transformed into the desired format before being loaded into the target destination such as a database or a data warehouse.
-This process is called ETL, which stands for extract, transform, and load.
+When data is _extracted_ from different sources, it’s first _transformed_ into the desired format before being _loaded_ into the target destination such as a database or a data warehouse.
+This process is called _ETL_, which stands for extract, transform, and load.

+---

+## 4. Data Storage Engines and Processing [8]

+### ETL: Extract, Transform, and Load

+Extract is extracting the data you want from all your data sources.
+Some of them will be corrupted or malformatted.
+In the extracting phase, you need to validate your data and reject the data that doesn’t meet your requirements.

 ---